Indeo

-Indeo Video (commonly known now simply as "Indeo") is a family of audio and video formats and codecs first released in 1992, and designed for real-time video playback on desktop CPUs.
+Indeo Video (commonly known now simply as "Indeo") was a family of audio and video formats and codecs first released in 1992 and discontinued in 2000, and designed for real-time video playback on desktop CPUs.
 While its original version was related to Intel's DVI video stream format, a hardware-only codec for the compression of television-quality video onto compact discs, Indeo was distinguished by being one of the first codecs allowing full-speed video playback without using hardware acceleration.
 Also unlike Cinepak and TrueMotion S, the compression used the same Y'CbCr 4:2:0 colorspace as the ITU's H.261 and ISO's MPEG-1.

 Indeo use was free of charge to allow for broadest usage.

 History

 During the development of what became the P5 Pentium microprocessor, the Intel Architecture Labs implemented one of the first, and at the time highest-quality, software-only video codecs, which was marketed as "Indeo Video".
 It has been developed since the 1980s based on the hardware-only Digital Video Interactive (DVI) which was previously developed by General Electric.
 Indeo was first released in 1992 along with Microsoft's Video for Windows platform.
 At its public introduction, it was the only video codec supported in both the Microsoft (Video for Windows) and Apple Computer's QuickTime software environments, as well as by IBM's software systems of the day.
 It was sold to Ligos Corporation in 2000.

 Intel produced several different versions of the codec between 1993 and 2000, based on very different underlying mathematics and having different features.

 Though Indeo saw significant usage in the mid-1990s, it remained proprietary.
 Intel slowed development and stopped active marketing, and it was quickly surpassed in popularity by the rise of MPEG codecs and others, as processors became more powerful and its optimization for Intel's chips less important.
 Indeo still saw some use in video game cutscene videos, such as in 1998's Police Quest: SWAT 2.